WinVector/rquery/README.md

 The query is large, but due to its regular structure it should be very amenable to query optimization.

 A feature to notice is: the query was automatically restricted to just columns actually needed from the source table to complete the calculation.
 This has the possibility of decreasing data volume and greatly speeding up query performance.
-Our [initial experiments](https://github.com/WinVector/rquery/blob/master/extras/PerfTest.md) show `rquery` to be almost three times faster than `dplyr` on a synthetic problem simulating large disk-based queries.
+Our [initial experiments](https://github.com/WinVector/rquery/blob/master/extras/PerfTest.md) show `rquery` to be almost three times faster than `dplyr` on a synthetic problem simulating large disk-based queries (and even almost two time faster even when the use explicitly narrows to the columns of interest, possibly tracking other overhead issues in collecting the data to memory which is not a part of all big data projects).

 The above optimization is possible because the `rquery` representation is an intelligible tree of nodes, so we can interrogate the tree for facts about the query.
 For example: